BennettSmith/ebo-planner-cli/docs/cli-spec.md

 `auth login` requirements:

 - MUST be interactive.
+- If the active profile does not have OIDC configuration (`oidc.issuerUrl`, `oidc.clientId`, `oidc.scopes`), the CLI MUST fail with exit code `2` and print guidance on configuring OIDC settings for the profile.
 - MUST use the OAuth 2.0 Device Authorization Grant (RFC 8628) against the configured OIDC issuer:
   - Discover endpoints via `GET {issuerUrl}/.well-known/openid-configuration`.
   - Request a device code.